manuelroemer/site/README.md

 locally.

-While not technically required to get the site running, the repository is using [NPM](https://www.npmjs.com/) for running tasks and for formatting the files in this repository.
+While not technically required to get the site running, the repository is using [NPM](https://www.npmjs.com/) for running tasks and for formatting.
 With NPM installed, you can install the repository's dependencies via:

 ```sh